A moroccan advenutre!

 (this sounds like the start of a decent story)

-as it Turns out it’s really simple to get almost anywhere in morocco. all you have to do is ask your riad receptionist and they will have you on a bus first thing the next morning. we booked a tour to the sahara that included two nights accommodation and most of our meals for £85 - instant stress relief!
+as it Turns out it’s really simple to get almost anywhere in morocco. all you have to do is ask your hotel receptionist and they will have you on a bus first thing the next morning. we booked a tour to the sahara that included two nights accommodation and most of our meals for £85 - instant stress relief!
 We'd be in the desert in time to meet our couple, Perfect!

 The bus left Marrakesh square and we were off.